Picard rank and Ulrich line bundles on bidouble planes: Introduction

 \begin{theorem} Let $S\to \mathbb{P}^2$ be a smooth bidouble plane branched along general curves $D_1,D_2,D_3$ of degrees $n_1,n_2,n_3$, respectively.
 Then $\rho(S)>1$ if and only if some permutation of $(n_1,n_2,n_3)$ belongs to

 \end{theorem}

 The computation relies on the eigenspace decomposition of $H^2(S,\mathbb Q)$ under the $(\mathbb Z/2)^2$-action and on a detailed analysis of the Hodge structure associated to the intermediate double covers determined by the three involutions of $S$.
 One consequence is that, for general choices of branch curves, the surface $S$ carries no Ulrich line bundles with respect to $\mathcal{O}_S(1)$: the Néron--Severi group is too small for such a bundle to exist (cf. Theorem \ref{line bundles L}).
-We therefore turn to the existence of rank two Ulrich bundles on $S$.
 The smallest integer $r\geq 1$ such that there exists a rank $r$ Ulrich bundle on $S$ with respect to $H$ is called the \emph{Ulrich complexity} and is denoted by $\operatorname{uc}(S, H)$.
-Our second main theorem establishes the Ulrich complexity of even bidouble planes.
+Our second main theorem establishes lower bounds on the Ulrich complexity of bidouble planes.

 \begin{theorem} Let $S$ be a smooth bidouble plane of $\mathbb{P}^2$ branched along generic smooth curves of degrees $n_1, n_2, n_3$, and assume $n_1 \le n_2 \le n_3$.
 Define

 If $S$ is an odd bidouble cover, then its Ulrich complexity with respect to $\mathcal{O}_S(1)$ satisfies $\operatorname{uc}(S,\mathcal{O}_S(1))>1$.